Higher Degrees Scholarships

 Eligibility:

 Ideally, candidates will have some experience in geochronology and/or geochemistry and either knowledge or a strong interest to work on human evolution problematic.
-Candidate with experience with ESR, LA-ICPMS or MC-ICPMS from a different field of research such as medical geochemistry or related field are also strongly encourage to apply.
+Candidates with experience with ESR, LA-ICPMS or MC-ICPMS from a different field of research such as medical geochemistry or related field are also strongly encourage to apply.
 Candidates with experience with matlab, R or similar packages is a plus.

 Location: The successful applicant will be based at Southern Cross University in Australia, Lismore campus (Northern NSW, close to Byron Bay) in the Faculty of Science and Engineering and will be part of the Geoarchaeology and Archaeometry Research Group and will join a team of two postdocs and 4 PhD students.